cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 # &#128640; Installation and First configuration

-## Prerequisites
+## Requirements

 To run the Cheshire Cat, you need to have `Docker` ([instructions](https://docs.docker.com/engine/install/)) and `docker-compose` ([instructions](https://docs.docker.com/compose/install/)) already installed on your system.

 The Cat is not a LLM, it uses a LLM.
-So when you run the Cat for the first time, you need to configure the LLM and the encoder you choose to use.
+Hence, when you run the Cat for the first time, you need to configure the LLM and the encoder.
-Most people use [ChatGPT](https://platform.openai.com/docs/models/gpt-3-5), it's quite cheap and enough powerful, we will use `ChatGPT` during the next steps.
+Most people use [ChatGPT](https://platform.openai.com/docs/models/gpt-3-5), it's quite cheap and powerful enough.
+We will do the same during the next steps.

-You need an API key for use `ChatGPT`, you can request an API key on the provider's website:
+To use `ChatGPT`, you need an API key.
+You can request one on the provider's website:
-    - visit your OpenAI [API Keys](https://platform.openai.com/account/api-keys) page
+    - visit your OpenAI [API Keys](https://platform.openai.com/account/api-keys) page;
     - create an API key with `+ Create new secret key` and copy it

 ## Setup